Skip to Content

 Importance of Regular Cleaning and Oiling

-3. Learn your machine’s oiling points – typically around moving parts that create friction
+3. Know your machine’s oiling points—typically around friction-heavy moving parts.

 Frequently Asked Questions (FAQs)